awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/detailed-management-portal-permissions.md

 Allows a user full access to all of the pages in the AWS Marketplace Management Portal and other AWS services, such as AMI management\.

 **Important**
-There are managed policies for AWS Marketplace subscribers to manage the subscriptions they purchase\.
+There are managed policies for AWS Marketplace buyers to manage the subscriptions they purchase\.
 The managed policies you use with AWS Marketplace Management Portal start with `AWSMarketplaceSeller`\.
 If you search for policies in IAM, make sure to search for policies that start with `AWSMarketplaceSeller`\.

-## Permissions for AWS Marketplace Providers<a name="seller-ammp-permissions"></a>
+## Permissions for AWS Marketplace sellers<a name="seller-ammp-permissions"></a>

 You can use the following permissions in IAM policies for the AWS Marketplace Management Portal\.